-On the 19th October, I have the privilege of having the chance to speak at Integrity Coaching’s “Education for the Soul” Conference in London to share more about why values can transform the reality in our schools.
+That’s why on the 19th October, I spoke at Integrity Coaching’s “Education for the Soul” Conference in London to share more about why values can transform the reality in our schools.

-In my talk on “The Inner Curriculum, I will aim to inspire the audience to adopt the tenets and principles of values-based education (VbE) as the template for encouraging outstanding leadership in their schools.
+In my talk on “The Inner Curriculum”, I aimed to inspire the audience to adopt some of the tenets and principles of values-based education (VbE) as the template for encouraging outstanding leadership in their schools.

-In doing so, I will try to be able to raise spirits and create a picture of hope for educators and leaders.
-By drawing on heart-lifting examples from schools around the world that have adopted VbE, I hope together we can paint a brighter, alternative vision for the future of our schools.
+In doing so, I tried to raise spirits and create a picture of hope for educators and leaders that could lead to a brighter, alternative vision for the future of our schools.

 On the 19th October 2017, Neil Hawkes joined us as we hosted Headteachers & School Leaders from across the country for this new type of School Leadership conference; this “Education for the Soul” Conference designed to help leaders to explore and discuss what matters most to them (their values, hopes and passion) and locate ways of leading that are aligned to themselves and their hope for their schools.